LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Terminal
 - [TerminalApi by NotAtomicBomb](https://github.com/NotAtomicBomb/TerminalApi) adds a nice and easy way to add and modify terminal keywords.
 [The mod's GitHub README](https://github.com/NotAtomicBomb/TerminalApi) has documentation and an example plugin to reference.

+### Configuration
+- ⭐ [CSync by Owen3H]() is a compact library/API enabling mod authors to synchronize the host's configuration file with all other clients.
+[The wiki page on CSync]() will guide you through the process of implementing this into your own mod.

+- [ConfigurableCompany by Ansuz/Amrv](https://thunderstore.io/c/lethal-company/p/AMRV/ConfigurableCompany/) implements an in-game menu that allows developers to create file-dependant configurations in a simple way that will automatically synchronize when needed.

 ## Adding APIs to the wiki